Lakenheath railway station

 Lakenheath railway station is on the Breckland Line in the east of England, serving the village of Lakenheath, Suffolk.
 The line runs between Cambridge in the west and Norwich in the east.

 Lakenheath is 82 mi 39 chain from London Liverpool Street via Ely.

 The station lies some three miles north of the village and is not within convenient walking distance of any sizeable population.
 However, there is a population of over 10,000 people (in Lakenheath as well as Feltwell and Hockwold cum Wilton) within a five-mile radius of the station.

 Lakenheath registered just 476 passenger entries/exits in 2021/22, according to Office of Rail and Road estimates.
 The limited services that call at the station, on request and at weekends only, provide access to the RSPB Lakenheath Fen nature reserve immediately adjacent to the station.

 Services

 As of February 2023, on Saturdays there is one train to Stansted Airport departing at 11:13 and one train to Norwich departing at 15:50, and on Sundays there are three trains to Stansted Airport and four to Norwich.
 There is no weekday service.

-Trains stop on request only, and are operated by Greater Anglia, typically formed by brand new Class 755 diesel units which replaced the Class 170 trains used previously in 2019.
+Trains are operated by Greater Anglia, typically formed by brand new Class 755 diesel units which replaced the Class 170 trains used previously in 2019.